Susan Leeman: Professional career

-Recent research
+Later research

-Current research projects conducted by Leeman and her lab are centered around the two peptides, substance P and neurotensin, that she originally isolated, sequenced, and synthesized.
+Later research projects conducted by Leeman and her lab were centered around the two peptides, substance P and neurotensin, that she originally isolated, sequenced, and synthesized.
 Her lab at Boston University has multiple goals regarding these neural peptides, including mapping their distribution within the brain and peripheral nervous system, delineating tracts containing substance P or neurotensin within the central nervous system, determining how substance P and neurotensin are released from neural tissue in vitro and in vivo, and identifying the binding domain of substance P with its receptor.

+Death

+Leeman died on January 20, 2026, at the age of 95.

 Awards

-Susan Leeman became the first woman elected to the National Academy of Sciences in physiology and pharmacology in 1991.
+Leeman became the first woman elected to the National Academy of Sciences in physiology and pharmacology in 1991.
 She was elected to the American Academy of Arts and Sciences in 1987.
 In 1993 she won the FASEB Excellence in Science Award and in 2005 won the Committee on Women in Neuroscience's Mika Salpeter Lifetime Achievement Award.

+Personal life

+In 1957, Leeman married a medical student at Harvard while she was completing her doctorate there.
+Her three children survive her.
+She retired at nearly 90.